-- Maintain a 3.0 Cumulative Grade Point Average. - Maintain Satisfactory Academic Progress. - Complete all exit interviews/paperwork. - Have all outstanding balances due to the University cleared.
+- Maintain a 3.0 Cumulative Grade Point Average. - Maintain Satisfactory Academic Progress. - Completion of financial aid exit interview. - Have all outstanding balances due to the University cleared.

 While grades are important, the decision for promotion and graduation is based on the composite picture of both academic performance and professional growth and development.